Network concepts for applications in Azure Kubernetes Service (AKS)

 - Azure CNI

-- Pods get full virtual network connectivity and can be directly reached from outside of the cluster.
+- Pods get full virtual network connectivity and can be directly reached via their private IP address from connected networks.

 - Requires more IP address space.